austinsw/Telegram-Member-and-Twitter-Follower-Count/README.md

 # Telegram-Member-and-Twitter-Follower-Count
 Using Telegram API and Twitter API to scrape the number of members and followers into excel, made in 2021

 The project was originally created to log the follower count and group no. count onto excel everyday.
-The information was then incorporated with free dashboard making website to create a dashboard for showing the statistics that updated everyday.
+The information was then incorporated with free dashboard making website to create a dashboard for showing the statistics and automatically updated everyday.

 ## Run
 The code is run on Python 3.
 If Python 3 is not your default interpreter (say Python 2.7), you will probably need `pip3 install`, and `python3` command to install the packages and run the .py file.